RArbore/FV3_pipeline/README.md

 ### mpi_modtran.cpp & Makefile
 This tool is what actually calls MODTRAN on input cases.
 It uses MPI to run multiple cases in parallel.
 Due to licensing issues, *you should only run this tool on a single node*.
-On NERSC's cori, it is best to run MODTRAN on the frontend.
+On NERSC's Cori, it is best to run MODTRAN on the frontend.
-To run this tool on the cori frontend, run the following:
+To run this tool on the Cori frontend, run the following:
 ```
 make
 mpirun -np <procs> mpi_modtran.x input output_dir data_dir